mforneris/GATK_small_variant_pipeline/README.md

 <br />

-Practice](https://software.broadinstitute.org/gatk/best-practices/workflow?id=11145) in four snakemake pipelines.
+This pipeline is a complete implementation of GATK [Variant Call Best Practice](https://gatk.broadinstitute.org/hc/en-us/sections/360007226651-Best-Practices-Workflows) in four snakemake pipelines.
 The workflow goes from fastq mapping and variant call to quality control and filtering.